-Be linked to a supportive host organisation that will be willing to support the establishment and operation of a National Chapter within its overall operation or

-Show their capability to establish a National Chapter and be able to operate without a host organisation but able to meet the remaining criteria

-- Be able to illustrate it is able to operate or is working within a host organisation that can provide: - A credible and reputable organisation working in the field of, or related to, drug demand reduction. - Show positive links with other organisations and institutions working in the field. - Positive relationships with the government and/or other international organisations working in the drug demand reduction field. - An ethical operation in policy and practice. - Commitment to high quality, ethical, evidence-based policy and practice and the professionalisation of the drug demand reduction workforce.
+, approant maon • linked to a supportive host organisation that will be willing to support the ablishment and operation of a National Chapter within its overall operation or ow their capability to establish a National Chapter and be able to operate without ost organisation but able to meet the remaining criteria • Be able to illustrate it is able to operate or is working within a host organisation the can provide: \bigcirc A credible and reputable organisation working in the field of, or related to, drug demand reduction. \bigcirc Show positive links with other organisations and institutions working in the field. \bigcirc Positive relationships with the government and/or other international organisations working in the drug demand reduction field. \bigcirc An ethical operation in policy and practice. \bigcirc Commitment to high quality, ethical, evidence-based policy and practice and the professionalisation of the drug demand reduction workforce.